 Yet as Bloodworth and Milburn point out a child’s social background is the chief factor which determines access to a good school or doing well.

-There was no golden age.
+There was no golden age of Grammar Schools.
 What social mobility that did take place was attributable to the post-war expansion of white collar jobs.
 If the PM gets her way there may well be a Grammar school for every town.

 But there will have to be two secondary moderns too.
 Of-course comprehensive education is by no means perfect.
 Social mobility is limited.
 Inequality is alive and well with family background the key determinant to job success.